R-CF/ncdfCF/README.md

 Note that the results contain degenerate dimensions (of length 1).
 This by design when using basic `[]` data access because it allows attributes to be attached in a consistent manner.
-When using the `subset()` method, the data is returned as an instance of `CFData`, including axes and
+When using the `subset()` method, the data is returned as an instance of `CFArray`, including axes and
 attributes:

 ``` r